 Khat may be banned in the Netherlands.

 The liberal drug laws of Amsterdam may be fading away.
 What the Netherlands has found is that while liberal drug laws may have helped control some diseases in the population it has also attracted a lot of drug addicts from other European countries.
-Some articles suggest that even Amsterdam is no longer enthralled with being the drug tourist attraction it on once was.
+Some articles suggest that even Amsterdam is no longer enthralled with being the drug tourist attraction it once was.

 So there you have it.
 Some updates to my last post about new drug trends parents should keep in mind.